 The Industrial Expansion and Revitalization Credit, for manufacturers, was essentially replaced by the Manufacturing Investment Tax Credit for qualified investment on or after January 1, 2003.
 Although no new Industrial Expansion and Revitalization Credit may be earned, taxpayers that gained entitlement to the credit prior to the termination date of December 31, 2002 retained that entitlement and may apply the credit until the original multi-year entitlement (i.e., up to ten years) has been exhausted.
-Thus, this credit will remain a tax expenditure for several years.
+Claims for this credit should be \$0 for Tax Years 2013 and beyond.